 \subsection{Annotation of solar arrays}

-Geolocalization being subject to uncertainty, we first checked whether the thumbnails we extracted depicted PV installations.
-It corresponds to the first phase of the campaign.
+We extracted thumbnails based on the geolocation of the installations recorded in the BDPV dataset.
+However, this geolocation can be inaccurate, so before asking users to draw polygons of PV installations, we asked them to classify the images.
+It corresponds to the first phase of the annotation campaign.
 Once users classified images, we asked users to draw the PV polygons on the remaining images.
 It corresponds to the second phase of the crowdsourcing campaign.

-The analysis of the users' annotations during phases 1 and 2 are reproducible using the \href{https://git.sophia.mines-paristech.fr/oie/bdappv/-/blob/master/annotations.ipynb}{annotations notebook} available on the \href{https://git.sophia.mines-paristech.fr/oie/bdappv}{public repository}.
+We designed our campaign to get at least five annotations per image.
+It enabled us to derive metrics, which we term as {\it consensus metrics}, targeted at maximizing the quality of our labels.
+This way, we go further than the consensus between two annotators reported in previous work\cite{bradbury2016distributed} to measure annotation quality.
+The analysis of the users' annotations during phases 1 and 2 are reproducible using the notebook {\tt annotations} available on the public repository.